Oink, moo and brrr: Polar vortex strikes U.S. farm belt

 Ron Prestage, president of one of Iowa's biggest hog producers, Prestage Farms, said his company had been stocking up on feed to last at least until Friday, and was making sure heaters and water lines were running at hog barns.

-"When it gets cold, they eat more," he said in a phone interview.
-So we just have to make sure we plan ahead.”

-“As cold as it’s going to be, water lines are a critical factor,” he added.
+“As cold as it’s going to be, water lines are a critical factor,” he said.

-Also in Iowa, Deanna Brennecke said she knew the cold was coming days before the local TV weather reports: Her cattle had been eating far more feed and putting on weight to help keep themselves warm as the temperatures plummeted.

-“They were meeting us at the gate, and filling themselves full, and we just knew,” said Brennecke, who runs her family’s cow-calf farm and raises goats with her husband in Decatur County.
+Most U.S. crops are planted in the spring, but the winter wheat crop sown in some areas could be at risk if the cold continues.

 VASELINE AND CHICKEN SKIN